alstonliu730/bare-metal-learning/Module_2/README.md

 Lastly, we are able to receive and send text through the mini UART protocol via the `uart_update()` function.
 When the user enters characters and uses the `return` key, the uart will display what the user wrote.
 If you want to enable **local echo** on `minicom`, you can press `CTRL` + `A` & then press `E`.
 This way you can see what you are typing and check if it matches the input.

+## Extra
+The `config.txt` file controls how the GPU firmware initializes hardware before your code runs.
+Understanding the boot sequence is crucial:

+1. GPU boots first using ROM code (not the ARM CPU)
+2. GPU loads bootcode.bin from SD card (proprietary firmware)
+3. GPU loads `start4.elf` (main firmware for RPi 4)
+4. GPU reads `config.txt` and configures hardware accordingly
+5. GPU initializes RAM, clocks, GPIO, display, peripherals
+6. GPU loads your `kernel8.img` to memory
+7. GPU releases ARM CPU from reset to start executing your code.

+Since we cannot modify Broadcom's proprietary firmware, we're writing bare-metal code that runs after the firmware has initialized the system.
+Our code depends on the firmware having properly configured the hardware based on config.txt settings.
+This is why settings like `enable_uart=1` or `display_auto_detect=1` are critical - they tell the firmware what to initialize before our code runs.